PooSham/atom-scroll-without-moving-cursor/README.md

 # SWIMCurser - Scroll Without Moving Cursor

 Lets you scroll up and down using your keyboard without moving the cursor.
-Supports both per line scrolling and page up/down.
+Supports both per line scrolling and page up/down, as well as configuration to adjust the scroll speed.

-I will probably implement configuration in the future to control how many lines should be scrolled and how much margin there should be when using page up/down.

 Special thanks to abe33 for publishing [the following code](https://gist.github.com/abe33/6685d1581d73fd46fe4e) which allowed me to quick-start developing in coffeescript and atom.